All Plants

 Lettuce

-Crisp head and loose-leaf lettuce varieties in a stunning range of colors and textures — green, red, bronze, speckled — so your salad bowl is never boring.
-An extensive collection for year-round salad growing.
-Varieties include: Tom Thumb (compact miniature butterhead), Yedikule (crisp, heat-tolerant), Red Romaine (deep red, slightly bitter crunch), Bronze Mignonette (petite ruffled bronze-red), Black Seeded Simpson (classic light green frilly leaves), Iceberg (crisp compact heads), Oak Leaf (lobed nutty-flavored leaves), Great Lakes 659 (large heat-tolerant heads), Red Oakleaf (red-tinged mild sweet leaves), Buttercrunch (tender buttery sweet heads), and Romaine Cimmaron (red romaine with crisp upright leaves).
-Growing tips: Lettuce is a cool-season crop that bolts in hot weather.
+Crisp head and loose-leaf lettuce varieties for fresh salads from spring through fall.
+We grow a mix of colors and textures — green, red, speckled — so your salad bowl is never boring.
+Varieties may include: Buttercrunch, Black Seeded Simpson, Red Romaine, Salad Bowl, Oak Leaf, and other proven lettuce varieties.
+Growing tips: Lettuce is a cool-season crop that bolts (goes to seed) in hot weather.
 In the Owens Valley, plant in early spring and again in late summer for a fall crop.
 Summer lettuce needs afternoon shade and consistent moisture.
-Harvest outer leaves for continuous supply or cut whole heads.
-Grows beautifully in containers, raised beds, and window boxes.
+Harvest outer leaves for a continuous supply or cut the whole head when mature.
+Lettuce grows beautifully in containers, raised beds, and even window boxes.

 $4.00